-First of all, as a case study, we visualize the estimated stream of our method \method on the DNS dataset.
-Figure~\ref{fig:vis} shows the result.
-The top row shows the performance of \method.
-As a comparison, we also plot the visualization of \pak in the bottom row.
-We run algorithms only once for each setting to demonstrate the real-world usage.
-Similar to the setting of \pak, in \method, we use the first $m=65,536$ observations to obtain the threshold $\theta$ (we will show later that \method does not need this large $m$ observations to be blocked).
-As can be observed from Figure~\ref{fig:vis}, our method \method can give fairly accurate predictions when $\epsilon$ is pretty small.
-On the other hand, \pak, even though under a larger $\epsilon$, still performs worse than \method.
-Note that to obtain the threshold $\theta$, \pak satisfies $(\epsilon, \delta)$-DP.
-Our \method satisfies pure $\epsilon$-DP during the whole process.
+First, as a case study, we visualize the estimated stream of our method \method on the DNS dataset (\autoref{fig:vis}).
+The top row shows the performance of \method while the bottom row shows that of \pak.
+We run algorithms once for each setting to demonstrate the real-world usage.
+Similar to the setting of \pak, in \method, we use the first $m=65,536$ observations to obtain the threshold $\theta$ (we will show later that \method does not need this large $m$ observations to be held). \autoref{fig:vis} indicates that our method \method can give fairly accurate predictions when $\epsilon$ is very small.
+On the other hand, \pak, though under a larger $\epsilon$, still performs worse than \method.
+Note that to obtain the threshold $\theta$, \pak satisfies $(\epsilon, \delta)$-DP while our \method satisfies pure $\epsilon$-DP during the whole process.

-We then compare the performance of \method and \pak with our metric of MSE given in Equation~\eqref{eq:exp_metric}, and show the results in Figure~\ref{fig:query_mse_vary_e_med}.
-Between \method and \pak, we also include two intermediate methods that replace the Phase 1 (finding $\theta$) and 2 (hierarchical method) of \pak by our proposed method EM-E (used in threshold optimizer) and $\hat{H}_{16}^c$ (used for the perturber and smoother together), respectively, to demonstrate the performance boost due to our new design (we will evaluate the two phases in more details in later subsections).
+We then compare the performance of \method and \pak with our metric of MSE given in \autoref{eq:exp_metric}, and show the results in \autoref{fig:query_mse_vary_e_med}.
+Between \method and \pak, we also include two intermediate methods that replace Phase 1 (finding $\theta$) and Phase 2 (hierarchical method) of \pak by our proposed method NM-E (used in threshold optimizer) and $\hat{H}_{16}^c$ (used for the perturber and smoother together), respectively, to demonstrate the performance boost due to our new design (we will evaluate the two phases in more details in later subsections).
 From the figure, we can see that the performance of all the algorithms gets better as $\epsilon$ increases, which is as expected.
 Second, our proposed \method can outperform \pak by $7$ to $11$ orders of magnitude.
-Third, the effect (in terms of improving utility) using EM-E is much more significant than using $\hat{H}_{16}^c$.
-Interestingly, the performance of ToPS and EM-E is similar in the Fare and Kosarak datasets.
+Third, the effect (in terms of improving utility) using NM-E is much more significant than using $\hat{H}_{16}^c$.
+Interestingly, the performance of ToPS and NM-E is similar in the Fare and Kosarak datasets.
 This is because in these cases, the bias (due to truncation by $\theta$) is dominant.